novaet12/chat-application-backend/README.md

 ---

 ## Project Purpose
 This project is a demonstration of my programming and backend development skills.
-It is a personal project to showcase my ability to design and implement a scalable, real-time chat backend.
+It is a personal project to showcase my ability to design and implement a scalable, real-time chat backend eve though i used other peoples code and used ai 🙂.

 ---